 I heard a fantastic story recently about a company called Lifeway Food’s.
 The company started in the basement of a family home selling a 150-year-old Eastern European cheese delicacy to Chicago area Russian immigrants.
 Some years later and following the untimely death of the founder, his 27-year-old daughter, Julie, took over the business and a dramatic reinvention began.
 Now celebrating 30 years this month, Lifeway has become known as being one of the first companies to bring the probiotic craze to your grocery store aisle.
 Their popularity has made them a 150 million dollar company traded on NASDAQ.

-buy modafinil online south africa Can you tell us a little about yourself and your role at Lifeway Foods?
+go to link Can you tell us a little about yourself and your role at Lifeway Foods?

 My name is Julie Smolyansky.
 I’m the President and CEO of Lifeway Foods, which is a 30-year-old company that my parents started out of their basement.
 We were refugees from the former Soviet Union in 1976.
 We settled in Chicago where my mom started a Russian delicatessen to fill the needs of all the new immigrants that were coming.
 My father was a mechanical engineer and found a job in Chicago and helped my mother on the side.